XavOlmst/XavOlmst/README.md

 ## Hi there 👋
-### I'm Xavier Olmstead, an aspiring Game Physics Programmer!
+### I'm Xavier Olmstead, an aspiring Game Physics Programmer based in Vermont, USA!
 I have bachelor degree in Game Programming from Champlain College, which taught me skills in collaboration, networking, and low-level C++ programming.